-The Assistant Directors/Senior Learning and Pastoral Supervisors/Tutors and Learning Managers will, where relevant:
+The Head of Year/Senior Learning and Pastoral Supervisors/Tutors and Learning Managers will, where relevant:

-- carry out initial enquiries/intervention prior to referral to other agencies or members of school staff. - refer to the Attendance and Welfare Officer; - gather and record relevant information to assist completion of Local Authority Attendance Team referral forms; - have priority given to timetabled meetings with Attendance and Welfare Officer; - respond to lateness by speaking to both students and parents; - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example, attendance review meetings, pastoral management meetings, multi agency meetings); - Assistant Directors of Main School and the Director of Gosforth Junior High will meet with the Senior Learning and Pastoral Supervisor once per week to discuss attendance related matters; - Assistant Directors of Main School and the Director of Gosforth Junior High will meet with the Attendance and Welfare Officer once per fortnight to identify developing patterns of irregular attendance and lateness, those at risk of becoming PA and action plans to address these issues; - Assistant Directors of Main School and the Attendance and Welfare Officer at Gosforth Junior High will keep a running total for all students who have < 90% cumulative attendance to monitor trends, and reasons given for absence.
-This will form the basis of a discussion between them and Attendance and Welfare Officer/ Director of Gosforth Junior High; - Learning Managers in the Sixth Form will keep a log of any student below 90% attendance and provide reasons for absence.
+- carry out initial enquiries/intervention prior to referral to other agencies or members of school staff. - refer to the Attendance and Welfare Officers; - gather and record relevant information to assist completion of Local Authority Attendance Team referral forms; - have priority given to timetabled meetings with Attendance and Welfare Officer; - respond to lateness by speaking to both students and parents/carers; - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example, attendance review meetings, pastoral management meetings, multi agency meetings); - Heads of Year of Main School will meet with the Senior Learning and Pastoral Supervisor once per week to discuss attendance related matters; - Heads of Year of Main School will meet with the Attendance and Welfare Officer once per fortnight to identify developing patterns of irregular attendance and lateness, those at risk of becoming PA and action plans to address these issues; - Heads of Year of Main School will keep a running total for all students who have < 90% cumulative attendance to monitor trends, and reasons given for absence.
+This will form the basis of a discussion between them and Attendance and Welfare Officer - Learning Managers in the Sixth Form will keep a log of any student below 90% attendance and provide reasons for absence.
 Those with no good reason for poor attendance will be spoken to and interventions will be used to address the issues.